Friday, May 3, 2013

 Departments Change Names, Structure

 The NMU Board of Trustees today agreed that the School of Education be renamed the School of Education, Leadership and Public Service.
-It also approved recommendations to create the School of Clinical Sciences and the School of Health, Physical Education and Recreation.
+It also approved recommendations to create the School of Clinical Sciences and the School of Health and Human Performance.
 Also, the Sociology, Social Work and Anthropology department will be divided as follows: Sociology and Anthropology will remain together and report to the College of Arts and Sciences; Social Work will be a separate department reporting to the College of Professional Studies.
 All revisions are effective July 1.

 Groundbreaking Held for New JXJ

 A groundbreaking ceremony was held Thursday for the new John X. Jamrich Hall, which is being built between C.B.
 Hedgcock and the Learning Resources Center.
 Participants included (from left) Amber Lopota, ASNMU student body president; David Voss Jr., Miron Construction president; Larry Pagel, Faculty Senate chair; Luke Oberdorfer, NMU graduate student; Gene Carroll, Neumann Smith Architecture partner; L. Garnet Lewis, NMU Board of Trustees chair; and NMU President David Haynes.
 President Emeritus John X. Jamrich was able to watch the groundbreaking from Florida via Skype.